github/docs/content/issues/planning-and-tracking-with-projects/managing-items-in-your-project/adding-items-to-your-project.md

 #### Adding multiple issues or pull requests from a repository

-1. On {% data variables.product.product_location %}, navigate to the repository that contains the issues or pull requests you want to add to your project.
+1. On {% data variables.location.product_location %}, navigate to the repository that contains the issues or pull requests you want to add to your project.
 {% data reusables.repositories.sidebar-issue-pr %}
 1. To the left of each issue title, select the issues that you want to add to your project.
   ![Screenshot showing checkbox to select issue or pull request](/assets/images/help/issues/select-issue-checkbox.png)